-Enjoy summer activities and stay safe!
+Enjoy autumn activities and stay safe!
 Keep campfires to 3 feet tall by 3 feet wide, have a water source available and be sure your campfire is out and cold to the touch before leaving it.

 Statewide Planning Level is at 2A.

 The "A" indicates that personnel are available for out-of-state incidents.

 The NW region is at Planning Level 3.